lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 A Rule also describes what is sent in the Compression Residue.
 The Compression Residue is assembled by concatenating the residues for each field, in the order the Field Descriptions appear in the Rule.

-The Context describes the header fields and its values with the following entries:
+The Field Descriptions describe the header fields with the following entries:

 * Field ID (FID) is a unique value to define the header field.